-The Conservancy is currently working with the Coalition for Responsible Community Development (CRDC), the office of Los Angeles City Councilmember Curren Price, and other local stakeholders on efforts to preserve the rich heritage of the Central Avenue corridor in South Los Angeles.
+The Conservancy worked closely with the Coalition for Responsible Community Development (CRDC), the office of Los Angeles City Councilmember Curren Price, and other local stakeholders on efforts to preserve the rich heritage of the Central Avenue corridor in South Los Angeles.

-In support of the BID, the Conservancy is helping to convene a Central Avenue focus group, which will aid in the identification of important historic and cultural sites in the neighborhood.
-These conversations will help establish preservation priorities for Central Avenue as the BID moves forward, ultimately supporting new cultural tourism and strengthening the community's economic vitality.
+With the support of the BID, the Conservancy helped to convene a Central Avenue focus group, which aided in the identification of important historic and cultural sites in the neighborhood.
+These conversations helped to establish preservation priorities for Central Avenue as the BID moved forward, ultimately supporting new cultural tourism and strengthening the community's economic vitality.

 For generations, Central Avenue was the heart of Los Angeles' African American community.
 Anchored by the Central Avenue streetcar, the neighborhood had become the social, cultural, and political center for African Americans by the 1920s.
 Deed restrictions and other forms of discrimination prevented black families from making a life in other neighborhoods, and the availability of nearby defense industry jobs during World War II led to a second wave of settlement.